 \subsubsection{Acknowledgments}

 The authors gratefully acknowledge Luca Moschella for the insightful discussions.
-TS and EP are supported by the grant \#2021-911 of the Strategic Focal Area “Personalized Health and Related Technologies (PHRT)” of the ETH Domain (Swiss Federal Institutes of Technology).
+IC was supported as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a135 on Alps.
+TS and EP are supported by the grant \#2021-911 of the Strategic Focal Area ``Personalized Health and Related Technologies (PHRT)'' of the ETH Domain (Swiss Federal Institutes of Technology).
 EP is also supported by a fellowship from the ETH AI Center.
 This work has received funding from the Swiss State Secretariat for Education, Research, and Innovation~(SERI).

 \afterpage{ }